 This procedure enables the user to dynamically test a motor vehicle seat and head restraint assembly to assess the extent to which they reflect best practice in preventing soft tissue neck injuries.
-This test procedure is designed to evaluate all forward facing front seats only.
-Protection in side facing or rear seats is not covered by this edition.
-The details of the seat(s) that will be tested by Euro NCAP are contained in Section 2.7 of the Euro NCAP Car Specification, Sponsorship, Testing and Re-testing Protocol.
+This test procedure is designed to evaluate all forward facing front seats only: the protection in rear seats is covered by the Rear Whiplash Test Protocol.
+The details of the seat(s) that will be tested by Euro NCAP are contained in the Euro NCAP Vehicle Specification, Sponsorship, Testing and Re-testing Protocol.